YSU-CSIS-SE/csci-5802-tooldemo-randoop/Use Cases.md

 8. The system ouputs the file names for the test files and the names of the test methods
 9. The system places the test files in the current directory

-**Alternate Course A:**
-A4.
-The system cannot find the Randoop main method
-A5.
-The system prints an error message informing the user that Randoop.main.Main can't be found

-**Alternate Course B:**
-B4.
-The system cannot find a class file listed in the text file
-B5.
-The system prints a message informing the user that the class file cannot be found

-**Alternate Course C:**
-C5.
-The system cannont find other packages imported by the program
-C6.
-Print an error informing the user that the files could not be found

 ## Use Case 3: JFreeChart

 **Desired Outcome:** Generate a series of JUnit test files for the project's library files with only a set